vaimo/composer-repository-bundle/README.md

 }
 ```

-This allows any module to be installed from <project-root>/modules - note that the modules from a local
+This allows any module to be installed from <project-root>/modules.
+Note that the modules from a local
-bundle like this will sym-linked instead of being mirrored.
-Not configuring "source" at all will cause
+bundle like this will symlinked instead of being mirrored.

-the project root to be considered as a folder for installation (can be combined with sub-folder config).
+Not configuring "source" at all will cause the project root to be considered as a folder for installation
+(can be combined with sub-folder config).

-## Configuration: defining bundle sub-folders as package root
+## Configuration: defining bundle sub-folders as repository root

 By default, the bundle repository will consider every sub-folder on the main level of the bundle as potential
 installable package, in case the packages are available in some sub-folder(s), relative paths can be defined.